svilme

 • Time complexity: O(E * (N + logE)), where E is the number of edges and N is the number of nodes.

-while (!pq.empty()) has a time complexity of E, while each element retrieval inside the while loop has a time complexity of logE, along with a for loop with a time complexity of N.
+while (!pq.empty()) has a time complexity of E, while each element retrieval inside the while loop has a time complexity of logE, along with a for loop having a time complexity of N.

-In summary, the Dijkstra algorithm is a greedy strategy that selects the closest node each time to update the shortest distance, and its heap-optimized version has a shadow of breadth-first search.
+Overall, Dijkstra's algorithm is a greedy strategy that selects the closest node to update the shortest distance each time, and its heap-optimized version also has the shadow of breadth-first search.

 Bellman-Ford#